philion/taskbot/README.md

 - Research and recommend taskbot command, generate TaskManager UX and contract
 - Add task bot commands! - list and add working
 - Figure out cogs in discord.py - DONE!
 TaskCog running
-- get dpytest running - DO THIS!!!
+- get dpytest running - DONE
 - tasksh - get a simple shell running to eval commands, and capture inputs for testing.
 - github actions to run build on master checking, generate a good profile and coverage report using pytest
 - think about: discord wrapper for any of the Task Manager project. really just a question of backing store.
 - generic discord wrapper for any CLI?
+- containerize the bot